 Water ionizers raise the pH of water through the use of electrolysis.
 During this process, water flows over electrically charged plates which separate it into acidic and alkaline streams.
 In theory, this produces softer water, but there is controversy about the health benefits achieved.

 A UV filter doesn’t actually “filter” anything out of your water.
 Instead, a UV light in your water line destroys living organisms such as bacteria and viruses.
 We measure the process’s effectiveness by the light’s strength and the length of the UV exposure.

 Water suppliers will typically use these filters in conjunction with activated carbon filters.
-This combination is successful because the presence of too many large particles will shield organisms from the effects of UV light.
+This combination is successful because too many large particles will shield organisms from the effects of UV light.

 Like water ionizers, infrared filters also soften water.
-These filters are particularly effective in areas with hard water.
+Therefore, these filters are particularly effective in areas with hard water.
 However, unlike water ionizers, infrared filters negatively charge water using light and heat.

 Water Treatment System Installation

 While water treatment systems aren’t necessarily complex, their installation can be tricky.
-As such, you should leave the work to professionals with the right knowledge and tools.
-When you decide install a water treatment system in your home, our trained technicians will make sure to complete the job right.
+Therefore, you should leave the work to professionals with the proper knowledge and tools.
+When you decide to install a water treatment system in your home, our trained technicians will make sure to complete the job right.
 The result should be the correct increase in water quality you expect.

 Contact Santa Fe Express Plumbing & Drain for plumbing services in Rio Rancho, NM, today!

-Of course, if you’re looking for plumbing help further out, we recommend the service of great plumbers like Done Plumbing & Heating.
+Of course, if you’re looking for further plumbing help, we recommend the service of great plumbers like Done Plumbing & Heating.
 Done has provided Colorado with the best Aurora plumber and can handle just about any job you can throw at them.